GraphixAIErc/Graphix-AI-s-GPU-Nodes/README.md

 </head>
 <body>

-  <h1>Getting Started with Graphix AI</h1>
+  <h1>Getting Started with Graphix AI's GPU Nodes Platform</h1>

-  <p>Graphix AI provides an innovative solution for users to rent GPU resources for high-performance computing.
+  <p>Graphix AI's GPU Nodes Platform provides an innovative solution for users to rent GPU resources for high-performance computing.
 Follow these steps to seamlessly rent nodes and get started using GPU power for various tasks.
 The platform operates using <strong>$GRAPHIX tokens</strong>, which are required for all payments.</p>

   <h2>Steps to Rent a Node</h2>